SirWumpus/ioccc-am/README.md

 treated specially.

-EXIT STATUS
+## EXIT STATUS

-	0	Successful completion.
+- 0	Successful completion.
-	1	General error.
+- 1	General error.
-	2	Usage error.
+- 2	Usage error.
-	3	Failed to open makefile.
+- 3	Failed to open makefile.
-	4	Failed to allocate memory.
+- 4	Failed to allocate memory.

-INSTALLATION
+## INSTALLATION

-AM can be built on any system providing at least K&R C.  It has been tested on
+**am** can be built on any system providing at least K&R C.  It has been tested on

-	o  SunOS with GCC
+*  SunOS with GCC
-	o  ATARI Mega ST with Sozobon C o  PC clone with Turbo C
+*  ATARI Mega ST with Sozobon C
+*  PC clone with Turbo C
-	o  Interactive UNIX System V/386 release 3.2
+*  Interactive UNIX System V/386 release 3.2

 For all machines, the compile command line should be